ALL THE INFO YOU NEED

 Spare warm layers and a jacket for wet weather

-Good tramping boots or trail running shoes - the terrain can get rough!
+Good tramping boots or trail running shoes - the terrain can get rough and slippery.

 First aid kit

-Fully charged phone - with Trap.nz app (see below)
+Phone - fully charged, with Trap.nz app downloaded (see below)

-Power bank if your phone battery isn’t amazing- TrapNZ uses up the battery!
+Power bank if your phone battery isn’t amazing- TrapNZ chews up the battery!

 No 2 square head screwdriver